30 Most Affordable Online Colleges From Accredited Online Colleges

 How Long Will it Take to Earn My Degree?

 To compare, say you enroll in an online bachelor’s program that has a tuition rate of $340 per credit hour.
-You’ll pay approximately $40,800 for your entire four years of undergraduate education, totaling 120 credit hours.
+Online students pay approximately $40,800 for the entire four years of undergraduate education, totaling 120 credit hours.

 Can I Apply for Financial Aid if I Study Online?

-Keep in mind, the types of federal financial aid available to you will depend on your enrollment status.
+Keep in mind, the types of federal financial aid available to you depend on your enrollment status.
 For example, certain loan programs require students to study at least half-time.

-For example, scholarships exist for first-generation students, for students who reside in certain states or cities, and for students who take part in organizations like Girl Scouts or Future Farmers of America.
+For example, scholarships exist for first-generation students.
+There are also scholarships for students who reside in certain states or cities.
+There are even awards for students who take part in organizations like Girl Scouts or Future Farmers of America.

 If you’re interested in pursuing higher education and online degrees, then you should check out our 30 Best Nationally Accredited Online Colleges.
 Also read Top 30 Fastest Accredited Online Graduate Colleges!